DenisSurina/SmartExpenses/README.md

 # Smart Expenses app for android

-Application that tracks expenses and incomes aswell as total balance across multiple accounts.
+Application that tracks expenses and incomes as well as total balance across multiple accounts.